railsuser2014/openobject-doc-book-en/source/book/3/3_7/index.rst

 but each account and/or transaction can also have a secondary currency (which is defined in the account).
 The value of multi-currency transactions is then tracked in both currencies.

+For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 ..
 Copyright © Open Object Press.
 All rights reserved.

 ..
 You may take electronic copy of this publication and distribute it if you don't